 4.1 Upon admission to Simon Fraser University, a student with a disability who requires an accommodation(s) must supply supporting documentation/assessment to the Centre for Students with Disabilities.
 The student is responsible for the costs associated with the documentation/assessment.
 Students are also required to provide reasonable notice, normally one semester, of their intention to attend Simon Fraser University.

 4.2 Services for students with disabilities will be provided upon receipt and evaluation of current documentation from an appropriate professional.
-Guidelines for what constitutes acceptable documentation will be available from the Centre for Students with Disabilities.
+Guidelines for what constitutes acceptable documentation will be available from the Centre for Accessible Learning.
 For new students, the documentation must speak to the student's current condition and in no case should it be more than three years old.
 Returning students whose condition has remained stable since the time of submission of the original supporting documents will not be required to provide any further documentation.
 Returning students whose condition has changed, requiring a concomitant change in accommodation, must provide new documentation

 Information about a student's disability will be handled only as permitted by the Freedom of Information and Protection of Privacy Act of B.C.
 All personal information collected by the Centre will be treated as supplied in confidence.
 Personal information held by the Centre will be retained and disposed of in accordance with an approved records retention schedule and disposal authority.